Heavygrass/pure-bash-bible-pdf-epub/README.md

 <br>

+This repo includes all most recent commits to the book.

+It allows to create both PDF and ePub.

 The goal of this book is to document commonly-known and lesser-known methods of doing various tasks using only built-in `bash` features.
 Using the snippets from this bible can help remove unneeded dependencies from scripts and in most cases make them faster.

 The snippets below are linted using `shellcheck` and tests have been written where applicable.
 Want to contribute?
 Read the [CONTRIBUTING.md](https://github.com/dylanaraps/pure-bash-bible/blob/master/CONTRIBUTING.md).
 It outlines how the unit tests work and what is required when adding snippets to the bible.